 SSPs decrease publishers’ manual efforts by automating most of the processes like bidding, ad placements, and reporting.
 This efficiency allows publishers to focus on strategy while maximizing ad revenue.

-Publishers use SSPs to control the way their inventory is sold by defining parameters like floor prices, acceptable ad formats, and preferred advertisers.
+SSPs enable publishers to manage how their inventory is sold by setting parameters like floor prices, ad formats, and preferred advertisers.
+They also provide detailed performance tracking, monitoring impressions, clicks, and revenue to help publishers make data-driven decisions.

-The SSP continuously optimizes inventory pricing and buyer matching using algorithms and historical data to maximize revenue for publishers while maintaining ad quality and inventory value.
+Using algorithms and historical data, SSPs continuously optimize pricing and buyer matching to maximize revenue while maintaining ad quality and inventory value.

 What are the Main Components of a Supply-side Platform?